 The school works very closely with St Michael’s East Wickham Parish Church.

-We visit St Michael’s Church regularly for services at Michaelmas, Christmas, Ash Wednesday, Palm Sunday, Ascension and the annual leavers’ service.
+We visit St Michael’s Church regularly for services at Michaelmas, Christmas, Ash Wednesday and Easter.
 Parents and friends of the school are always welcomed at these services.
+Clergy from St Michael's also regularly lead Thursday Morning Worship at school.

 Classes also visit the church to look round and learn more about the building and its uses in the community.